 - Did the webpage designers make the page digestible for the audience?

-Also, you should become a sneaky detective.
-Run a whois check on their domain, when has it been purchased by whom?
-Where is the address of the company, how does the property look (Google Maps/Streetview helps here)?
-Can the company be found at this address or is it just an offshore company.
+Also, you should become a sneaky detective in DYOR.
+Run a whois check on their domain.
+When has it been purchased by whom?
+Where is the address of the company, how does the property look?
+(Google Maps/Streetview helps here)?
+Can the company be found at this address or is it just an offshore company?

 Keep these thoughts in mind for a first step when you’re looking for a reputable ICO.